-D. Phased Employment 404

-E. Post-Retirement Health Benefits

 PART FIVE - THE ADMINISTRATION 501

 I. THE PRESIDENT 501

-A. The Office of the President
+A. The Office of the President 501

-B. President's Cabinet
+B. President's Cabinet 501

 II.
-THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER
+THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER 501

 III.
 THE VICE PRESIDENT FOR ADVANCEMENT

 IV.
-THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS
+THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS 502

-A. The Office of the Dean of the Faculty/Vice President of Academic Affairs
+A. The Office of the Dean of the Faculty/Vice President of Academic Affairs 502

 B. Academic Staff

 C. The Associate Dean of the Faculty (diversity and faculty affairs)

-D. The Associate Dean of the Faculty (infrastructure and faculty affairs)
+D. The Associate Dean of the Faculty (infrastructure and faculty affairs) 503

 E. The Associate Dean of the Faculty (student academic affairs)

 VI.
 THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS

 VII.
-THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID
+THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID 504

 VIII.
 THE VICE PRESIDENT FOR MARKETING AND COMMUNICATIONS

 IX.
 VICE PRESIDENT FOR STRATEGIC PLANNING AND INSTITUTIONAL DIVERSITY

-X. REVIEW OF SENIOR ADMINISTRATIVE OFFICERS
+X. REVIEW OF SENIOR ADMINISTRATIVE OFFICERS 504

-PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: POLIC PROCEDURES
+PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: PO DLICIES AND

+PROCEDURES

-I. INTRODUCTION
+I. INTRODUCTION 601

 II.
-ACADEMIC FREEDOM
+ACADEMIC FREEDOM 601

 III.
-SUMMARY STATEMENTS OF POLICY
+SUMMARY STATEMENTS OF POLICY 602

-A. Policy on Equal Employment Opportunity
+A. Policy on Equal Employment Opportunity 602

 B. Policy on Diversity

-C. Policies on Accessibility and Accommodations
+C. Policies on Accessibility and Accommodations 603

-D. Policy on Anti-Harassment
+D. Policy on Anti-Harassment 603

-E. Policy on Retaliation
+E. Policy on Retaliation 603

-F. Policy on Consensual Sexual Relationships Involving Students
+F. Policy on Consensual Sexual Relationships Involving Students 604

-1. Policy on Consensual Sexual Relationships with Current Students
+Policy on Consensual Sexual Relationships with Current Students

-2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Authority over the Student 604
+2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Author

+C. Dalian an Violance Agricul Wayson Act (VANA)

-G. Policy on Violence Against Women Act (VAWA)
+G. Policy on Violence Against Women Act (VAWA) IV.

-IV.
 REVIEW AND LIABILITY

 A. Policy Review

 B. Employees' Liability for Violations of these Policies

-V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY AND DIVERSITY

-А. Scope
+A. Scope

-1. Educational Environment

-2. Employment Environment 605
+2. Employment Environment

-B. Administration: Roles and Responsibilities 606
+B. Administration: Roles and Responsibilities

 VI.
 ANTI-HARASSMENT POLICY

-A. Harassment Defined 607
+A. Harassment Defined

-B. Sexual Harassment Defined 608
+B. Sexual Harassment Defined

-C. Third-Party Harassment 609
+C. Third-Party Harassment

 VII.
-PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION AGAI NST FACULTY
+PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION A

 MEMBERS

 A. Definition of Terms

 B. Reporting Suspected Harassment and Discrimination

-C. Informal Complaint Resolution 613
+C. Informal Complaint Resolution

+D. Formal Complaint Procedures

+E. Advisory Panel (AP)

+F. Investigation 615